By G. H. on 06 Aug. 2022 :

 Raised on a Métis settlement with fifteen brothers and sisters, Nanci’s childhood and young adult life was riddled with terrors that come with being the daughter and granddaughter of medicine men.
 Nanci’s book, Muddy Waters, tells the story of this Cree First Nations woman, who after years of struggle, oppression, and spiritual darkness found light and truth in the One who offered her freedom.

-Investigative Police Sergeant Patrick Crough has over thirty years of law enforcement experience, including twenty years as a Major Crimes Investigator and Hostage Negotiator with the Monroe County Sheriff’s Office in Rochester, New York.
-He is married with three grown children and two grandchildren.
+Special Law Enforcement Agent Patrick Crough has over thirty years of law enforcement experience, including twenty years as a Major Crimes Investigator and Hostage Negotiator with the Monroe County Sheriff’s Office in Rochester, New York.
+Currently, he is a Special Agent for the Florida Department of Law Enforcement fighting against human trafficking and other exploitations of children and vulnerable individuals.

 Ray Yungen, author, speaker, and research analyst, studied religious movements for over twenty-five years.
 His love for Jesus Christ and for people and his exuberance for life are reflected in his writing.
 He is the author of several books and booklets and lecture DVDs dealing with the New Age and mysticism, and how these relate to biblical prophecy and the church.